Aspose/apireference.aspose.com/content/sites/aspose/slides/english/cpp/aspose.slides.export/embeddedeotfontshtmlcontroller/_index.md

 ## EmbeddedEotFontsHtmlController class

-The formatting controller class to use for fonts embedding in EOT format.
+The formatting controller class to use for fonts embedding in EOT format

 ```cpp
 class EmbeddedEotFontsHtmlController : public Aspose::Slides::Export::IEmbeddedEotFontsHtmlController